Sean's Blog

 In the future I want to extend it:

-• use real data embedding vectors -> simulate data distribution shift
+• use real data embedding vectors -> simulate data distribution shift (insert many vectors after index was built)

 • simulate realistic complex SQL queries involving categorical and range filtering